Learning to Fly: Let's simulate evolution in Rust (pt 3)

 .sum();

-// efficient implementation could invoke `rng` just once
+// efficient implementation would invoke `rng` just once

 loop {